ctoicqtao/mcp-veo3-azure-blob/README.md

 - ❌ **Negative Prompts**: Specify what to avoid in generated videos
 - 📁 **File Management**: List and manage generated videos
 - ⚡ **Async Processing**: Non-blocking video generation with progress tracking
+- ☁️ **Azure Blob Storage**: Automatic upload to Azure Blob Storage
+- 🔗 **Cloud URLs**: Get direct URLs to your videos in the cloud
+- 🗂️ **Cloud Management**: List, upload, and delete videos in Azure Blob Storage

 ## Supported Models